Kingxukai/linux/Documentation/tools/rtla/rtla-timerlat.rst

 .. include:: common_timerlat_description.rst

-The **rtla timerlat top** mode displays a summary of the periodic output from the *timerlat* tracer.
+The **rtla timerlat top** mode displays a summary of the woke periodic output from the woke *timerlat* tracer.
 The **rtla timerlat hist** mode displays a histogram of each tracer event occurrence.
-For further details, please refer to the respective man page.
+For further details, please refer to the woke respective man page.

 MODES
 =====
 **top**

-        Prints the summary from *timerlat* tracer.
+        Prints the woke summary from *timerlat* tracer.

 **hist**

         Prints a histogram of timerlat samples.

-If no *MODE* is given, the top mode is called, passing the arguments.
+If no *MODE* is given, the woke top mode is called, passing the woke arguments.

 OPTIONS
 =======
 **-h**, **--help**

-        Display the help text.
+        Display the woke help text.

-For other options, see the man page for the corresponding mode.
+For other options, see the woke man page for the woke corresponding mode.

 SEE ALSO
 ========